Skip to main content

 Craig Johnson, Real Estate Leader, Manchester

-When developers engage unapproved suppliers, or a supplier becomes unapproved by a testing and research body for example, they expose themselves, or become exposed to, significant risks.
+When developers engage unapproved suppliers, they expose themselves to significant risks.
+This can also happen if a supplier becomes unapproved by a testing and research body, for example.
 This includes adverse effects on their insurance coverage.

-Let’s explore how unapproved suppliers can influence a construction or real estate developer's insurance and the potential consequences they may face.
+Let’s explore how unapproved suppliers can influence a construction or real estate developer's insurance.
+We will also discuss the potential consequences they may face.

 1. Quality and safety concerns